 They’re here because this is a place where they can grow.
 It might have something to do with our capacity for commercializing research – our patent rate is 11 times the national average – or access to talent.
 It might have something to do with our incredible support ecosystem or Canada’s incredible business immigration programs.
 Or, maybe it’s something unique about the way it all comes together.
 Regardless, we know we have lightning in a bottle here, and the continuing investment in our community from all sizes of business really confirms it.

-Do you want to learn more about the unique benefit of locating in Waterloo?
-Contact the Waterloo EDC team today.
 We can provide in-depth comparative research and data, connections with local companies and more.